PrintLife: Relief Printmaking Art Class for Individuals age 55+

 An event every week that begins at 9:00 am on Wednesday, repeating until December 14, 2022

-Garfield Park Conservatory has teamed up with Teaching Artist Juarez Hawkins to offer an 8-week hybrid printmaking art class.
-Classes will take place both in-person at Garfield Park Conservatory and online via Zoom.
-This call is intended for individuals age 55+ only.
+Garfield Park Conservatory has teamed up with Teaching Artist Juarez Hawkins to offer an 8-week printmaking art class.
+Classes will take place both in-person at Garfield Park Conservatory.
+This class is intended for individuals age 55+ only.

 In this class, we will explore an assortment of printmaking methods, including speedy-cut, stamping, monotype, and alternative printing plates.
 We will examine ways of altering our prints using collage and mixed media.
 We will examine works by printmakers past and present, and explore how printmaking can be used as a vehicle for our personal stories.

 Do you want to try an art class, but don’t know where to begin?
 Do you have art skills and are seeking new directions?
 Do you want to create designs that can be printed on fabric, greeting cards and gift wrap, as well as limited editions?
 Do you want cool artmaking activities that can be done with the family?
 Then this class is for you!

 Juarez Hawkins (she/her), a native of Chicago, is an artist, educator and curator.
 She received her B.A. from Northwestern University, and her M.A. from Columbia College.